 By bike: We saw so many bikers during our time in Bacharach.
 There is a 35-mile bike path that runs between Koblenz and Bingen, and the six-mile portion between Bacharach to Bingen is flat, smooth and scenic.
 While walking in Bacharach, we noticed several bike rental places including Hotel Hillen.
 It seems that most people bike one way and take the cruise or train back the opposite direction.

-As I stated above, Bacharach is like stepping into a 11th-century village.
+As I stated above, Bacharach is like stepping into an 11th-century village.
 Sure, they have modern amenities like wi-fi, cell service, and cars, but this little village has managed to retain its quaint charm.
 We had a great time just exploring this picturesque town, including the castle, churches, the old town wall and towers, the vineyards, and doing an AMAZING wine tasting.

-Seeing the half timbered houses on the quiet cobblestone streets is a great introduction to Bacharach.
+Seeing the half-timbered houses on the quiet cobblestone streets is a great introduction to Bacharach.
 The town is easily accessible by foot, so just stroll around, and get acquainted.
 The town church is located just off of the square.
 Though not as impressive as most of the churches we have visited in Europe, it was still worth a visit.
 Inside you will find brightly painted walls and Gothic arches.
 Be sure and notice the blue-and-white plaque hanging just outside the entrance warning that this building should not be targeted during times of war.

 Just down from the church, you will find the Posthof, symbolized by the golden horn hanging overhead.
 In the old days, the postman would blow this horn and traffic would stop as the mail sped through the town.
 As you enter, notice the beautiful door.
-HIstory buffs will appreciate seeing a historical piece, a fascist eagle from 1936 over the door.
+History buffs will appreciate seeing a historical piece, a fascist eagle from 1936 over the door.

 Stahleck Castle and Wernerkapelle Ruins